nelsonjchen/gargantuan-takeout-rocket/README.md

 * You want to quickly transfer out at 6GB/s+, in parallel, outward.
 * You have a slow internet connection.
 * You don't have the space to temporaily store the data.
-* You are ok with or want to spend less than 3 minutes every desired backup interval manually initiating the transloads with clicking.
+* You are OK with or want to spend less than 3 minutes every desired backup interval manually initiating the transloads with clicking.

 ## Initial Preparation